-For a unique nature walk just 15 minutes from Ipswich, Purga Nature Reserve is a peaceful getaway.
-It has the largest remnant of Swamp Tea Tree protected in Australia, and there are short, self-guided walks amid the ghostly, ashen trees that are truly spectacular.
+For unique nature walks just 15 minutes from Ipswich, Purga Nature Reserve is a peaceful getaway.
+It has the largest protected remnant of Swamp Tea Tree in Australia, and there are short, self-guided walks amid the ghostly, ashen trees.

 The reserve has two Class 2 tracks for easy level walking, including the 350-metre wheelchair-accessible Tea Tree Boardwalk Circuit, raised high enough to keep your feet dry even if the wetlands have had rain.
-The longer Melaleuca Circuit is still a fairly short stroll on flat land, and with the native herbs, wildflowers and ground covers in place, it’s an inviting habitat for birds.
-Keep your eyes peeled for Eastern Grey kangaroos, koalas and echidnas which occasionally make an appearance.
+The longer Melaleuca Circuit is a fairly short stroll on flat land, and with the native herbs, wildflowers and ground covers in place, it’s an inviting habitat for birds.
+Keep your eyes peeled for Eastern Grey kangaroos, koalas and echidnas.

 Purga Nature Reserve’s popular frog pond, depending on the time of year and rainfall, is host to the Green Treefrog, Eastern Sedgefrog and Striped Marshfrog, and you can also see willy wagtails, skinks and rarely, red-bellied black snakes.
-With picnic tables, compost toilets and drinking water available, plus award-winning winery, Ironbard Ridge Vineyard, nearby this area near Ipswich offers a great day out.
+With picnic tables and compost toilets this Reserve offers a great short nature experience.

 This area is culturally significant to Traditional Owners because of its connection and proximity to the Purga Mission, as well as being a healing site that provided an abundance of resources.
 Many artifacts have been found in this region, and to this day the location and Swamp Tea-tree hold a high cultural landscape value to the Traditional Owners of Ipswich.